 The missing gaps are from the western end of the Monsal Trail at Topley Pike into Buxton, High Peak Junction (Cromford) to Matlock Railway Station and Rowsley to Bakewell through the Haddon Tunnels.

 We've recently been awarded a grant from government agency Active Travel England which is an exciting step forward towards developing the missing links for the route in and around Buxton.
-This funding will be used to progress detailed engineering design for the missing sections – including connecting the White Peak Loop from the end of the Monsal Trail at Blackwell Mill into Buxton Town Centre and on to Harpur Hill.
+This funding will be used to progress surveys and preliminary engineering design for the missing sections – including connecting the White Peak Loop from the end of the Monsal Trail at Blackwell Mill into and through Buxton Town Centre and on to Harpur Hill.

 This builds upon previous route appraisals which identified a preferred route from the end of the Monsal Trail along Wye Dale and Woo Dale to Buxton that would involve new bridges over the river.
 The options involve work within a flood plain, Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC) and will require approvals and further work to fully cost the scheme.